HDFS 174 — INTRODUCTION INTO CULTURAL DIVERSITY OF FAMILIES

 1-3 credits.

-Specialized subject matter of current interest to graduate students.
+Specialized subject matter of current interests.
 Literature, research, and current trends, with implications for teaching, parent education, and other professions.

 HDFS 818 — ATTACHMENT THEORY AND RELATIONSHIPS ACROSS THE LIFESPAN